Rhinemann/mage-hack/src/chapters/Factions.typ

 Hermetics have _*Conjured Elemental*_, _*Prepared Caster*_, _*Rote Memorization*_, _*Erudite Researcher (Gear)*_, and _*Rods, Staves, & Wands (Gear)*_ from Appendix B: SFX List as their Faction SFX.

-#colbreak()
+#pagebreak()
 === Society of Ether/Sons of Ether
 The Sons of Ether (renamed the Society of Ether in the Modern Nights) are a group of technomancers aligned to the Council of Ten.
 Originally part of the Order of Reason and the Technocracy, they abandoned their former compatriots after the Union aided the expulsion of the Luminiferous Ether from the Consensus.
 Since then, the Sons have adopted several outdated technologies and incorporated them into their Paradigm.

-==== Organization
-Etherites, despite their boisterous talk about society, are often fractious and competitive.
-Fellowship exists as an avenue for seeking praise; criticism merely prods you to go back to the lab and do better next time.
-Although many Etherites bury themselves in research for weeks on end with very little companionship, they eventually seek the company of their peers, no matter how obsessive their work becomes.

-==== Initiation
-Prospective Etherites tend to be selected by true Scientists, based on some sign or evidence of latent genius.
-These prospective initiates receive a test designed to force them to confront the implications of their ideas.
-Most often, the would-be Scientist is left to discover a copy of the Kitab-al-Alacir, whose concepts often serve to Awaken the spark of bigger, brighter accomplishments to come.

 ==== Focus
 Science!
 Or, more accurately, an imaginative grasp of natural principles channeled through established physical and energetic technologies.
 Earthier than their Virtual Adept colleagues, these technomancers prefer to employ Science that can be seen, held, demonstrated, and confirmed even by the eyes of fools.
 To that end, Etherite Science is showy, romantic, and gracefully futuristic, even if that future looks more like classic science fiction than like mundane science fact.

 As a practice, an Etherite may use anything that seems to work.
-Most Scientists, however, favor gloriously esoteric variations on alchemy, craftwork, cybernetics, hypertech, reality hacking, and, of course, weird science.
-Paradigms focus largely around concepts like _A Mechanistic Cosmos_, _Everything is Data_, _Might is Right_, and _Everything's an Illusion_, but they usually boil down to _Tech Holds All the Answers_.
+Most Scientists, however, favor gloriously esoteric variations on alchemy, craftwork, cybernetics, hypertech, reality hacking, and, of course, weird science. /* Paradigms focus largely around concepts like _A Mechanistic Cosmos_, _Everything is Data_, _Might is Right_, and _Everything's an Illusion_, but they usually boil down to _Tech Holds All the Answers_. */

+#colbreak()
 ==== Bonus Asset
 Choose a place where you conduct your research and create your marvellous devices safe from Consensus infringement, and gain that as an asset rated at #d6.